 The maximum weight a truck can be is dependent on:

-includes all weight classes in Saskatchewan including primary weight highways, 63,500 kg weight highways, 9 month primary weight highways, secondary weight.
+The 63,500, CTP and Weight Classification map includes all weight classes in Saskatchewan including primary weight highways, 63,500 kg weight highways, 9-month primary weight highways, secondary weight.
 In addition, the map identifies bridge restrictions, restricted highways and the clearing the path corridor.

 Commercial truck limits and weight restrictions are in place on provincial highways at various times of the year.
 It is done to prevent damage to the surface or road bed.
 There are also opportunities to haul additional weight depending on weather and other factors.

 High Clearance Corridor

 High clearance highways make it easier to do business in Saskatchewan.
 It provides shippers and commercial carriers to transport over-dimension loads.
 These corridors allow goods to be trucked without the need to raise or temporarily cut utility lines and other structures.